emprax/Xtender/README.md

 | :------------------------------------------------------------ |
 | Be aware of the other **NOTE**s in the document, it contains some pretty specific details that can help a lot with developing and answering questions. |

+Use of Accepter object and visiting of all types of objects available since version 3.1.0.

 ## Table of contents